-- \ SPADE relations between the Nordic countries (Denmark, Finland, Norway and Sweden) and countries in other continents are provided via the common Nordic earth station (Tanum) and the international automatic transit centre in København (Denmark). - A.7 The mention of the name of a country or an area in this List does not imply, on the part of the ITU, any position with respect to the political status of such a country or area.
+\) SPADE relations between the Nordic countries (Denmark, Finland, Norway and Sweden) and countries in other continents are provided via the common Nordic earth station (Tanum) and the international automatic transit centre in København (Denmark).

 3) Note - When a direct link is made up of two different types of section (e.g. a submarine cable and a satellite section), the type of link should be shown as follows: F + SAT.